ddushev/react-book-project/README.md

 The app uses a practice server that does not keep track of the changes made after a couple of minutes of inactivity.

 # ReactBook app
-- Client hosted on Firebase - https://reactbook-app.firebaseapp.com/
+- Client hosted on Firebase - https://reactbook-app.firebaseapp.com/ - (it needs around 30-60seconds to awaken the server once the booking list is open or login/register is attempted)
 - Server hosted on Glitch - https://spiky-sudden-digit.glitch.me/data (needs to be awakened if not used in the past 5 minutes)

 # To install locally